OneLiteFeatherNET/Microtus/Writerside/topics/Instance.md

 The Instance class from Minestom represents the world object which is known from other server implementations which relies on the vanilla server from Mojang.
 In comparison to the vanilla server, the Instance doesn't have the same functionality.
-The project made some changes which adds additional features to the implementation of the Instance.
-Each additional changes is listed below.
+The project made some changes which add additional features to the implementation of the Instance.
+Each additional change is listed below.

 ## Worldspawn Position